Recipes to Introduce Peanut to Your Baby

 - For example, if a recipe contains peanut butter, oats, and bananas, you’ll need to introduce oats and bananas first if that recipe is your baby’s first exposure to peanut.

 - Most of these recipes are meant for babies who are already eating solid food.

-- However, waiting until your baby is ready to eat solids may be too late to prevent peanut allergies.
+- However, waiting until your baby is ready to eat solids may be too late.

 Homemade Peanut and Fruit Puree